-Once advance notification for a pending application has been received, a lead jurisdiction is assigned by CADTH using a rotational schedule of PAG members for oncology drugs and FWG members for non-oncology drugs.
+Once advance notification for a pending application has been received, a lead jurisdiction is assigned using a rotational schedule of PAG members for oncology drugs and FWG members for non-oncology drugs.
 For drugs reviewed through the interim PPRP process, Canadian Blood Services will be the assigned as the lead jurisdiction.

-CADTH will notify the drug programs regarding the pending application at the time advance notification has been received.
+The drug programs are notified regarding the pending application at the time advance notification has been received.
 The drug programs will be provided with the following information in the pre-submission phase:

-- the advance notification form - the sponsor's completed proposed place in therapy template (for oncology drugs)

-an updated rotational schedule for lead jurisdictions.
+- the advance notification form - the sponsor's completed proposed place in therapy template (for oncology drugs) - an updated rotational schedule for lead jurisdictions.